Hand AI the kingdom.

 No proprietary vault.
 No sync servers.
 Everything lives in the macOS Keychain, encrypted by Apple’s Secure Enclave.

-Quick Access panel
+For humans — Quick Access panel

 Fits your existing workflow.